palantir/typesettable/README.md

-texvig.js
+SVG Typewriter
 =========

-Library for manipulating text on SVG.
+A library for manipulating text on SVG.